scipy-conference/scipy_proceedings/papers/michael_lange/michael_lange.rst

 presented examples with greater accuracy or achieve more realistic results.
-Nevertheless, finite difference methods play an important role and are widely used in academic and industrial research due to the relative ease of implementation and high computational efficiency, which is of particular importance for inversion methods that require fast and robust high-order PDE solvers.
+Nevertheless, finite difference methods play an important role and are widely used in academic and industrial research due to the relative ease of implementation, verification/validation and high computational efficiency, which is of particular importance for inversion methods that require fast and robust high-order PDE solvers.

-The high-level interfaces provided by Devito are intended to create high-performance operators with relative ease and thus increase user productivity.
+The interfaces provided by Devito are intended to create high-performance operators with relative ease and thus increase user productivity.
 Several future extensions are planned to enhance the high-level API to further ease the construction of more complex